 Blast Theory’s audiences do not, in general, get an ‘easy ride’: taking part in the company’s work can be both a rewarding and a challenging experience.
-As an audience member you could be asked to exert yourself physically and take actual risks (by cycling in busy city streets while also trying to ‘hide’ secrets in specific locations, as in the case of Rider Spoke) or to commit yourself to demanding emotional undertakings (mak yourself available to emotionally support a stranger over the period of one year, as in Uncle Roy All Around You).
-Alternatively, you could be confronted with tricky dilemmas demand that you make tough decisions (as in Day of the Figurines, where participants’ characters are placed in increasingly challenging situations that call for difficult decision making); you could be asked to share intimate information with strangers (as in Rider Spoke); or you could find that you have become part of the show, your actions and responses being recorded and exposed to other audience members to witness – and judge (as in Safehouse 1997 Ulrike and Eamon Compliant 2009).
+As an audience member you could be asked to exert yourself physically and take actual risks (by cycling in busy city streets while also trying to ‘hide’ secrets in specific locations, as in the case of Rider Spoke), or to commit yourself to demanding emotional undertakings (by making yourself available to emotionally support a stranger over the period of one year, as in Uncle Roy All Around You (2003)).
+Alternatively, you could be confronted with tricky dilemmas that demand that you make tough decisions (as in Day of the Figurines, where participants’ characters are placed in increasingly challenging situations that call for difficult decision making); you could be asked to share intimate information with strangers (as in Rider Spoke); or you could find that you have become part of the show, your actions and responses being recorded and exposed to other audience members to witness – and judge (as in Safehouse (1997) and Ulrike and Eamon Compliant (2009)).

 Funding Streams and Partnerships

 Blast Theory successfully attracts funding and support from a range of sources.
 The company’s main funding comes from the arts: Blast Theory has received core funding from Arts Council England (ACE) since 1994 (Walwin, 2003).
-Specifically, the company received approximately £140,000 per annum from ACE South East for the years 20123, 20134 and 20145 (Arts Council England website) and remains as a National Portfolio Organion set to receive £402,472 over the period 201518.
+Specifically, the company received approximately £140,000 per annum from ACE South East for the years 2012/13, 2013/14 and 2014/15 (Arts Council England website), and remains as a National Portfolio Organization set to receive £402,472 over the period 2015–18.
 It has also received several ACE National Touring Programme Awards, and other arts funding such as research and development and production awards.
-Moreover, the company receives fees for presenting its work throughout Europe, the Americas, Asia, the Middle East and Australia, and in prestigious contexts such as the ICC Museum in Tokyo (Japan), the Chicago Museum of Contemporary Art (USA), the Sydney Biennale (Australia), the National Museum in Taipei (Taiwan), the Hebbel Theatre in Berlin (Germany) and the Snar Festival in Barcelona (Spain).
-Blast Theory’s income streams are not restricted to the arts, however, as a substantial part of the company’s income stems from its research collaborations, which ensure access to technological innovation and resources that would otherwise be out of bounds for an art company.
-MRL is its most important partner, providing in-kind research and technical support for the company’s most influential projects, including Desert Rain, Can You See Me Now?, Uncle Roy Around You (2003), Day of the Figurines, Rider Spoke and Ulrike and Eamon Compliant (Blast Theory website).
+Moreover, the company receives fees for presenting its work throughout Europe, the Americas, Asia, the Middle East and Australia, and in prestigious contexts such as the ICC Museum in Tokyo (Japan), the Chicago Museum of Contemporary Art (USA), the Sydney Biennale (Australia), the National Palace Museum in Taipei (Taiwan), the Hebbel Theatre in Berlin (Germany) and the Sónar Festival in Barcelona (Spain).
+Blast Theory’s income streams are not restricted to the arts, however, as a substantial part of the company’s income stems from its research collaborations, which ensure access to technological innovation and resources that would otherwise be out of bounds for an arts company.
+MRL is its most important partner, providing in-kind research and technical support for the company’s most influential projects, including Desert Rain, Can You See Me Now?, Uncle Roy All Around You (2003), Day of the Figurines, Rider Spoke and Ulrike and Eamon Compliant (Blast Theory website).